LukaTrunic/Movies-Database/README.md

 ## 📘 Documentation

-- Functional requirements and CRUD breakdown provided in `m2-documentation+frontend.docx`
+- Functional requirements and CRUD breakdown provided in `documentation+frontend.docx`
 - Code is organized and commented for clarity